CombustionToolbox/combustion_toolbox_sample/README.md

 1. Go to the `Quick settings` sub-tab and check the item called `Ideal Air`.
 With this option, we consider that air is composed of 79% of N$_2$ and 21% of O$_2$ on molar basis.
 2. Return to the `inputs` sub-tab and select `Acetylene + Air` as the reactant.
 3. Select the list of possible species as products.
 In this case, we will select a predefined list of species called `Soot formation Extended`, which includes 94 species that typically appear in CHON reactions.
 4. Define the parameter to be varied.
 In this case, we will vary the equivalence ratio $\phi$ from 0.5 to 4 with a step of 0.05 (decreased to 0.01 for smoother plots).
-This can be written as `0.5:0.05:4` or with square brackets `[0.5:0.05:4]`.
+To specify a uniform grid distribution, write `XX:YY:ZZ`, where `XX` represents the start point, `YY` the step size, and `ZZ` the final point.
+Thus, for this case we have to write `0.5:0.01:4`.
 5. Define the problem to be solved.
 In this case, we will solve the problem for an HP transformation called `HP: Adiabatic T and composition at constant P`.
 6. Run the calculation by clicking the `Calculate` button.
 The default initial state of the mixture corresponds with the standard conditions ($T_1 = 300$ K, $p = 1$ bar).